-Bait: Salmon eggs, worms, streamer flies, spinners, spoons, crankbaits labitat: Rocky streams, riffles, Lake Michigan dentifying Characteristics: A soft rayed dorsal fin plus a small adipose fin near the tail on the back of the fish.
+Bait: Salmon eggs, worms, streamer flies, spinners, spoons, crankbaits dentifying Characteristics: A soft rayed dorsal fin plus a small adipose fin near the tail on the back of the fish.
 Olive to golden brown sides fading to a yellowish belly with numerous black spots.
 Red spots will also be present on stream resident trout.
 Tail is square and usually without spots.